CogniQ/CogniQ/README.md

 2. **Install Remote - Containers Extension**: This extension lets you use a Docker container as a full-featured development environment.
 To install the extension, follow the instructions in the [VS Code Documentation](https://code.visualstudio.com/docs/remote/containers#_installation).

-### Clone the Repository

-1. **Clone the Repository**: You'll need to have the project repository on your local machine.
-If you haven't done so already, clone the repository with: `git clone git@github.com:CogniQ/CogniQ.git`

-### Open the Repository in a Dev Container

-1. **Open the Repository in a Dev Container**: With the repository open in VS Code, press F1 and select the "Remote-Containers: Reopen in Container" command.
-VS Code will start building the Docker container based on the specifications in the `.devcontainer/devcontainer.json` file in the repository.
-This may take some time when run for the first time.

-Now, your development environment is set up and ready to go!

 ## 1. Get Bing Search API Keys